romanovichim/TONQuest1/README.md

 # Checkpoint 4:  💊 Сollect the body of the message for NFT mint 💾

 As mentioned above, smart contracts exchange messages, in order to mint the NFT, you need to send a message to the collection contract.
 You can put some paylod in the message - message body.
 Let's assemble the body for mint NFT.
+Open `deployNft.ts` file.
 It looks like this:

 ![image](https://user-images.githubusercontent.com/18370291/253799227-a0b6c80e-9c4e-42e1-b2a6-5e8882294b17.png)

-The body of the message will be a cell - the data type of the TON network.
+The body of the message will be a [cell](https://docs.ton.org/learn/overviews/cells) - the data type of the TON network.
 The first thing we will put in the message will be the service parameters `op` and `query_id`, we will not dwell on them in this quest.

 Next is the index of our future NFT, a small number of coins and a cell with an address and, in fact, what will be stored inside the NFT.
 Since this is an example, we will simply store the json with our nft index.